stacks-network/stacks-core/sip/sip-001-burn-election.md

 **Burn transaction**: a transaction on the burn chain that a Stacks miner issues in order to become a candidate for producing a future block.
-The transaction includes the chain tip to append to, the proof that cryptocurrency was destroyed, and a proof of work (the latter two are combined to calculate a tunable proof score).
+The transaction includes the chain tip to append to, and the proof that cryptocurrency was destroyed.

 **Chain tip**: the location in the blockchain where a new block can be appended.
 Every valid block is a valid chain tip, but only one chain tip will correspond